asokolsky/Keebie/install-config-use.md

-# Installation, Configuration and Use on Ubuntu/Mint
+# Keebie Installation, Configuration and Use on Ubuntu/Mint

 Keebie allows you to map keys to actions, with the keys being keyboard-specific.
 Keebie is written in python3 and heavily relies on [python-evdev](https://python-evdev.readthedocs.io/en/latest/).

-Warning:
+Note:

-* you will need to setup custom permissions on your keyboard device;
+* you may need to setup custom permissions on your keyboard device;
 * keebie probably does NOT work with wayland.

 ## Installation